itb-community/ITB-ModLoader/api.md

 ### `GetScreenCenter`

-Returns a `Point` center of the screen, corrected for some weird offset when the game is running in windowed mode.
+Returns a `Point` center of the screen.

+### `GetHangarOrigin`

+Returns a `Point` representing hangar origin - a reference point that can be used by modded UI to position itself in the hangar in relation to game's own UI.

 ### `SetDifficulty`